-Any product that is small but mighty in number, I know from experience if I don’t create a dedicated space for these items they have a tendency to take over and create a cluttered mess.
+Any product that is small but mighty in number, I know from experience if I don’t create a dedicated space for them they have a tendency to take over and create a cluttered mess.

 I spent about $6 at Dollar Tree for a few bins to make some sense of the madness.
 The smaller baskets were 3 for $1